Not sure what your pet will be covered for? Learn what exclusions to look for in the fine print of your pet insurance policy.

 6. Travel and emergency boarding exclusions

 Ambulance transport is normally excluded as is admission to a veterinary hospital except if it is essential to save your pet’s life.
 Most insurers will cover your four-legged friend if it’s travelling with you overseas, except if you are visiting a country from which your pet must be quarantined upon return.
-There are also exclusions for emergency boarding if you are the sole carer of your fur baby, and you have to be hospitalised due to pregnancy or cosmetic procedures.
+There are also exclusions for emergency boarding unless you are the sole carer of your fur baby, or if you have to be hospitalised for non-emergency cases such as pregnancy or cosmetic procedures.

 7. Elective treatments

 This covers anything that is not medically essential, including nail clipping and cosmetic procedures such as ear cropping.
 Even though the RSPCA recommends desexing as part of being a responsible pet owner, it still falls under the heading of an elective treatment unless you get a plan with routine care cover.

 8. Pregnancy and obstetrics